jonnyynnoj/dot/README.md

 echo $data['foo']->bar; // 'value'
 ```

-Or call a setter multiple times for each value of an array:
+Or call a setter for each value of an array:

 ```php
 $data = [